 District Task Force: Read By Third Grade

 All staff and parents are invited to participate in a Read By Third Grade Task Force.
-The first meeting is at ASC on January 10th, 2019 from 4-5:30 in the Board room #4.
-The goal is to ensure communication of the existing legislation and to examine teaching and learning at school and home to ensure that parents and teachers are partners in helping every student gain proficiency.
+The first meeting was at ASC on January 10th, 2019 from 4-5:15 in the Board room #4.
+The goal was to ensure communication of the existing legislation and to examine teaching and learning at school and home to ensure that parents and teachers are partners in helping every student gain proficiency.

 Public Law 306